 Since that time the Responsible Entity and the trustee of ALT Sub Trust No 4 and ALT Sub Trust No 5 have engaged with both the receiver and voluntary administrator (now liquidator) to understand the likely recovery of these amounts.
 However, neither party has been able to provide the Group with sufficient information to determine the amount which may be recoverable from IPU and on this basis the Group has determined to fully impair both the loan and interest receivable amounts.

-The Group will continue to seek to maximise the amount which may be recovered from IPU.
+The Group will continue to seek to maximise the amount which may be recovered from IPU when balanced against the cost of recovery.

 6. Investment property